 News+

-The Growth Lab has more than 50 faculty, fellows, research assistants, and staff working on development challenges in more than a dozen countries worldwide.
-The Lab’s research in 2020 included…
+The Growth Lab has over 50 faculty, fellows, research assistants, and staff working on development challenges in more than a dozen countries worldwide.
+Across its multidisciplinary team, the Growth Lab conducts academic research on the nature of growth as economies build new capabilities, engages in place-based applied research to understand local context-specific growth problems, teaches…

 -